-Erie County Department of Health is responsible for overseeing and regulating public drinking water supplies’ compliance with State and Federal standards.
+The Erie County Department of Health is responsible for overseeing and regulating public drinking water's compliance with State and Federal standards.
 All public water supplies are required to test for a variety of contaminants.
 This testing information must be reported to all customers in the water system’s Annual Water Quality Report.
-Many municipalities and water companies put copies of their Annual Water Quality Reports on their websites.
-If the Annual Water Quality Report is not available on the water system’s website you should call your water system and ask for a copy.
-Also, the Erie County Department of Health retains copies of all Annual Water Quality Reports; if you cannot get a copy of the report from your water system please contact us at 716-961-6800.
+Many municipalities and water companies put their Annual Water Quality Reports on their website.
+If the annual report is not available on the water system’s website, then you should call them directly and ask for a copy.
+The Erie County Department of Health also retains copies of all Annual Water Quality Reports.
+If you cannot get a copy of the report from your water system, please contact us at 716-961-6800.

 Providers of Publicly Supplied Water

 - City of Buffalo, Erie County Water Authority (covers most areas not specifically listed), Town of Colden, Town of Collins, Town of Elma, Town of Evans, Town of Grand Island, Town of Holland, Town of Tonawanda, Village of Akron, Village of Alden, Village of Angola, Village of East Aurora, Village of Farnham/Town of Brant, Village of Kenmore, Village of North Collins, Village of Orchard Park, Village of Springville.

 - See Erie County Towns and Villages for contact information.

 To assist in protecting private water supplies, the Erie County Department of Health: